-To assign grades to a transfer student the records from the previous school(s) should be included in calculations for the current grading period.
+• To assign grades to a transfer student the records from the previous school(s) should be included in calculations for the current grading period.
+Transfer grades may be averaged for students to receive a final grade if the attendance rule is met.

 If the records are unavailable and the child has been in attendance for less than (15) days, no grades will be reported on the report card.
 Teachers should select "NG" for no grade and complete a grade change form once transfer grades are received.
+In the comments section, the number of days in attendance will be recorded on the report card and the teacher will include in the comments section of the report card "insufficient days enrolled to assign grades."
+If the transfer affects a grading period final grade, a grade change form shall be submitted once the transfer grades are received.